UBC launches new lab to combat healthcare’s environmental impact

 From transforming hospital food systems to driving innovation in medical device design, a team of researchers will generate solutions to lessen the footprint of healthcare in B.C.

-A new lab at UBC is bringing together a team of researchers, ranging from doctors and health economists to business experts, to combat the growing environmental impacts of the healthcare industry.
+A new lab created by UBC is bringing together a team of UBC, Vancouver Coastal Health researchers and experts, ranging from doctors and health economists to business experts, to combat the growing environmental impacts of the healthcare industry.

 The Planetary Healthcare Lab—representing the first of its kind in Canada—will not only examine the environmental effects of healthcare delivery and services in B.C., but generate solutions to chart a path forward to net zero emissions.